Kevinpgalligan/KevingalWebsite/pages/blog/java-overloading.md

 requires: code math
 tags: programming

 A *syllable* is a sound that makes up part of a word.
-In the year two nought nought nought (2000), Guy Steele gave a talk called ["Growing a Language"](https://www.youtube.com/watch?v=_ahvzDzKdB0).
+In the year two nought nought nought (2000), a score of years ago, Guy Steele gave a talk called ["Growing a Language"](https://www.youtube.com/watch?v=_ahvzDzKdB0).
 He used a schtick in his talk: he did not use a word of more than one syllable if he did not first say what it meant.
 In this post, I use the same schtick.

 As such, I will have to say what some words mean up-front, if you will bear with me.